Molecular and Atomic Clouds toward the Wolf-Rayet Nebula NGC 2359: Possible Evidence for Isolated High-Mass Star Formation Triggered by a Cloud-Cloud Collision: Discussion

-We claim that the evolutionary stage of NGC~2359 corresponds to the final phase of a cloud-cloud collision.
-Figure \ref{ccc_schematic} shows a schematic illustration of the cloud-cloud collision model presented by \citet{1992PASJ...44..203H} and by \citet{2015ApJ...806....7T}, with minor updates.
-First, a small cloud collides with a large cloud at a supersonic velocity (stage 0).
-Subsequently, the small colliding cloud creates a shock-compressed layer (stage I), which forms an O-type star in the dense gas clump (stage II).
-If the velocity of the colliding cloud remains high, the shock-compressed layer continues to burrow into the large cloud (stage III) and, finally, to penetrate it (stage IV).
-In stage IV, the O-type star can be observed as a WR star with a wind-blown bubble, which is agreement with the case of NGC~2359.
+propose {a possible scenario} that the evolutionary stage of NGC~2359 corresponds to the final phase of the cloud-cloud collision.
+Figure \ref{ccc_schematic} shows a schematic illustration of the cloud-cloud collision model presented by \citet{1992PASJ...44..203H} and by \citet{2015ApJ...806....7T}, with minor updates. {The authors assumed two molecular clouds with different sizes as the initial condition: one is referred to as ``large cloud'' shown in green circle, and the other referred to as ``small cloud'' shown in blue circle.
+The earliest stage is (0) and the latest stage of is (IV).
+For the first stage (0) represents the state before the collision.
+At the stage (I), the small cloud collids with the large cloud, and then the supersonic collision creates a compressed layer with dense clumps at the collisional front.
+For the stage (II), a dense clump forms an O-type star with a compact H{\sc ii} region.
+If the velocity of the colliding small cloud remains high, the shock-compressed layer continues to burrow into the large cloud with an evolved H{\sc ii} region (stage III) and, finally, the small cloud penetrates the large cloud (stage IV).
+Also, the O-type star will be evolved into the WR star with a wind-blown bubble such as NGC~2359.} {Note that} this {evolutionary scheme} is also compatible with numerical simulations of the cloud-cloud collision presented by \citet{2010MNRAS.405.1431A}. {The dense clumps in stage (I) are generated by the simulation of cloud-cloud collisions; they showed that the density is increased by at least an order of magnitude than the pre-collision cloud.
+The V-shaped gas distributions pointing in the direction of the collision at the stages (I--IV) as well as the distributions of colliding clouds at the stage (IV) are also reproduced by the numerical simulation (see Figure 1 in \cite{2010MNRAS.405.1431A}).}

-Figure \ref{ngc2359_schematic}a shows an illustration of the cloud-cloud collision in NGC~2359 presented in the galactic longitude--latitude plane.
-It is likely that the blue-shifted CO cloud collided with the red-shifted CO and H{\sc i} clouds from west and that the blue-shifted CO cloud contained a larger amount of gas before the collision than after the collision.
-The collision then created an isolated O-type star in the shock-compressed layer, which has been moved in the figure to the position of the observed blue-shifted CO cloud.
-The O-type star illuminates the cavity in the large cloud formed by the collision, finally, transforming it into a WR star with a wind-blown bubble.
+{On the basis of the evolutionary scheme, we discuss the overall picture of cloud-cloud collision in NGC~2359.} Figure \ref{ngc2359_schematic}(a) shows a schematic illustration of NGC~2359 presented in the {Right Accession--Declination} plane. {As mentioned in Section \ref{sec:ccc}}, it is likely that the {37 km s$^{-1}$} CO cloud collided with the {54 km s$^{-1}$} CO and H{\sc i} clouds from west and that the {37 km s$^{-1}$} CO cloud {shows larger size and gas mass} than the present cloud.
+The collision then created an isolated O-type star in the shock-compressed layer, {and then the collided cloud} has been moved in the figure to the position of the observed the {37 km s$^{-1}$ CO cloud}.
+The O-type star illuminates the cavity in the 54 km s$^{-1}$ CO/H{\sc i} clouds formed by the collision, finally, transforming {the O-type star} into a WR star with a wind-blown bubble.